Nikkei and sushi-fusion origins

 Fusion cuisine was born here, in the United States in the 70s, playing creatively mixing Eastern and Western flavors.
 The history of sushi-fusion brought us innovative compositions such as the California roll: pieces of sushi that invert the traditional order of the ingredients by placing the rice on the outside and the seaweed in the center of the piece.
 The idea of creating recipes with diverse ingredients to obtain an innovative dish went around the world, coming to merge with different cuisines until the fusion sushi arrived in our hands.

 Fusion food in Miami, Florida

 Since then, at our sushi-fusion restaurant in Miami: Arigatai, we truly believe that sushi-fusion makes a difference, so in our restaurant we offer the most traditional dishes of Japanese food fused with ingredients and techniques typical of Mediterranean cuisine with the sole intention of serving you unique pieces.
-Our executive chef, Anderson Osorio, has a lot of experience working with great references in the world of Japanese and Peruvian gastronomy in New York.
+Our executive chef has a lot of experience working with great references in the world of Japanese and Peruvian gastronomy in New York.